vlab-research/docs.vlab.digital/content/fly/reference/incentive_payments.md

 First, you will need to create a new "Generic Secret" under Connected Accounts on the home screen of the dashboard.
 Give your secret a variable name of "TREMENDOUS_API_KEY" and a value equal to the API key of your Tremendous account.

 Second, you will use the following JSON.
 Replace `product_id_that_you_want` with the product_id from Tremendous and replace `your_funding_source_id` with the funding source id from Tremendous.
-NOTE: DO NOT REPLACE "TREMENDOUS_API_KEY", that needs to stay exactly the same, so that you don't put your secret API KEY in the survey, which will be shared with your collaborators and potentially made public.
+You can read how to get your funding source id from the api [here](https://developers.tremendous.com/docs/paying-for-orders#funding-sources).
+NOTE: DO NOT REPLACE "TREMENDOUS_API_KEY", that is a variable that will be filled with the value from "Generic Secrets" in the Fly dashboard.
+This ensures that you don't put your secret API KEY in the survey, which will be shared with your collaborators and potentially made public.

 JSON:
 ``` json